 One of the things we discussed in the previous blog was how to find out what people are thinking and communicating to address their concerns.
-Smart leaders find ways to get feedback, whether through surveys, “hanging out” in the chat rooms that your students hand out, or other methods, to integrate into your communications and planning.
+Smart leaders find ways to get feedback, whether through surveys, “hanging out” in the chat rooms that your students hand out, or other methods to integrate into your communications and planning.

 This is important for your institutional culture but especially important for your enrollment going forward.
 Invite those who have expressed an interest in attending your institution next year (even current students) to “follow you” on your social media channels.
-Routinely communicate to them about what the institution is doing, and get them excited about attending and/or coming back next term.
+Routinely communicate with them about what the institution is doing, and get them excited about attending and/or coming back next term.

 Looking to the Future

 You may want to use this period of time to look at your institutional positioning – I have spoken with many institutions who are doing this very thing.
 This can be done as part of revisiting your strategic plan and using this “new normal” to identify a roadmap for the future.
 Do market research to identify ways to attract and keep students.
 What made Wayne Gretzky and the Soviet hockey teams so great was that they “skated to where the puck is going to be.”
-Higher ed needs to do this same thing when it comes to marketing for enrollment – where are your future students going to be and how do you reach them.
+Higher ed needs to do this same thing when it comes to marketing for enrollment – where are your future students going to be, and how do you reach them?

 Remember, people want to be included and engaged in the institution’s future.
 Find ways to get feedback, whether through surveys or other methods, to integrate into your planning.
 If you get people involved in these types of activities and make their lives as normal as possible, they will appreciate it.
 They also feel included in the processes and remain engaged with and committed to the institution’s future.

 We’re in unprecedented times, and unfortunately, none of us know how long this is going to last.
-Our best guess is we will be able to sound the all-clear for Fall term, but that is a guess.
+Our best guess is we will be able to sound the all-clear for the Fall term, but that is a guess.
 The good news is that it will wind down, and we need to be prepared for that when it comes.

 We’ve given you a lot of tips and ideas to be thinking about as you move forward, and even though the times are challenging but if you move forward in a thoughtful, measured and collaborative manner, you can position your institution for the best possible outcome.